FedPeWS: Personalized Warmup via Subnetworks for Enhanced Heterogeneous Federated Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel concept called \textit{personalized warmup via subnetworks} for heterogeneous FL $-$ a strategy that enhances convergence speed and can seamlessly integrate with existing optimization techniques.
-Results demonstrate that the proposed \texttt{FedPeWS} approach and achieves higher accuracy than the relevant baselines, especially when there is extreme statistical heterogeneity.
-Limitations of \texttt{FedPeWS} include the need to tune two additional hyperparameters (no. of warmup rounds and mask diversity weight) and the lack of theoretical convergence analysis.
+In this work, we introduced a novel concept called \textit{personalized warmup via subnetworks} for heterogeneous FL -- a strategy that enhances convergence speed and can seamlessly integrate with existing optimization techniques.
+Results demonstrate that the proposed \texttt{FedPeWS} approach achieves higher accuracy than the relevant baselines, especially when there is extreme statistical heterogeneity.